Bigil: Critical response

-Impact
+Legacy and Impact

 Bigil created much anticipation before its release, with Tamil film celebrities Sivakarthikeyan, Samantha Ruth Prabhu, Kajal Aggarwal, Lokesh Kanagaraj, Vignesh Shivan, Raghava Lawrence, politician J. Anbazhagan, Hindi film celebrities Karan Johar, Shah Rukh Khan, Varun Dhawan, Indian race driver Alisha Abdullah, Sri Lankan cricketer Russell Arnold, amongst others praising the film's trailer.
-Post-release Johar, called the film as "a roller coaster of emotions, triumh and adernaline rush".
+Post-release, Johar called the film as "a roller coaster of emotions, triumph and adrenaline rush".
 Bigil has become an influential film for women.
 According to the coach of Madurai women's football team which recently won national qualifiers in Bangalore, parents are encouraging their daughters to take up football.
 Amritha Aiyer, who played the role of Thendral in the film, has been an established actress who went on to become a part of few Tamil and Telugu films.

 According to a survey report by Twitter India, the film was featured in the most tweeted hashtags of 2019, becoming the only Indian film to be a part of it.
 Vijay, Atlee, A. R. Rahman and Archana Kalpathi were featured in the top 10 entertainment charts of India on Twitter.
 Post the demise of actor Sushant Singh Rajput, the film's creative producer Archana Kalpathi, revealed that Vijay's Rayappan character in the film's first look poster was inspired from Sushant's role in Chhichhore (2019).

 It also led to several re-releases in 2020; after theatres being reopened in Germany and France, which was shut down as a precautionary measure due to COVID-19 pandemic, the film was re-released in these countries on 18 June 2020, coinciding the eve of Vijay's birthday.
 The film was re-released in the theatres of Sri Lanka on 24 July 2020, and in Singapore on 7 August 2020.
 Post the reopening of theatres in India, the film was re-released in Puducherry and Tamil Nadu on 10 November 2020.
 In July 2021, an incident where a ten-year boy was injured in an accident, was treated as the doctor apparently let the boy watch the film on his phone while completing the medical treatment, eventually becoming a lifesaver.
 This incident won the hearts of the fans.